GeamXD/interactive-reading-app/README.md

 - **[Live Demo](https://interactive-reading-app.streamlit.app)**: Try out the Interactive Reading App live.
 - **[Video Demo](https://www.loom.com/share/a3bf93c8d7d14fb5bd3344cb7a91fad6?sid=7417df2d-4782-4593-8872-1dfa8b63d7b7)**: Watch a demo of the app in action.

+## Future Modifications & Enhanced Model Integration

+To improve accuracy and user experience, future modifications will focus on integrating more advanced models and additional features.
+Current constraints with the Gemini Flash model limit the app's performance in nuanced reading assessment and object identification.
+Potential upgrades include:

+- **Model Enhancements**: Integrating more advanced, state-of-the-art language models as they become accessible, such as the more powerful Gemini or similar LLMs.
+These models can provide deeper contextual understanding and better pronunciation analysis, allowing for more personalized feedback.

+- **Advanced Speech and Object Recognition**: Utilizing more sophisticated audio and visual processing models to refine reading evaluations and object recognition capabilities, potentially offering feedback on tone, intonation, and specific object details.

+- **Improved Pronunciation and Fluency Scoring**: Leveraging models with robust NLP capabilities to provide nuanced insights into fluency, pacing, and pronunciation, enhancing learning for users with reading challenges.

+- **User Customization**: Adding options to personalize feedback types and formats based on individual user needs, supported by more flexible AI models.

 ## Contributing
 1. Fork the repository and create a new branch for your feature.
 2. Make your changes, and submit a pull request with a detailed description.